oracle/weblogic-kubernetes-operator/documentation/staging/content/security/domain-security/weblogic-channels.md

 from the Bastion host to connect to the Kubernetes cluster (some cloud environments use the term Jump Host or Jump Server instead of Bastion).

-Also, consider a private VPN if you need use cross-domain T3 access between clouds, data centers, and such.
+Also, consider a private VPN if you need to use cross-domain T3 access between clouds, data centers, and such.

 #### WebLogic HTTP channels